ZzBombardierzZ/DayZ-Epoch-CraftAnything/README.md

 # Installation & Setup
 1. Download the code as a zip file
 2. Copy the craftAnything.sqf file into your mission folder, inside of a "scripts" folder.
 Example: "ServerRoot\mpmissions\DayZ_Epoch_11.Chernarus\scripts\craftAnything.sqf"
-3. In your compiles.sqf file, copy the `bomb_combineArrayOfDuplicates` section in the provided compiles.sqf file and paste it at the in your compiles.sqf file somewhere under `if (!isDedicated) then {` as shown in the file.
+3. In your compiles.sqf file, copy the `bomb_combineArrayOfDuplicates` section in the provided compiles.sqf file and paste it in your compiles.sqf file somewhere under `if (!isDedicated) then {` as shown in the file.
 4. In configVariables.sqf, find the `DZE_CLICK_ACTIONS` array and add the desired configs to it.
 See the example configVariables.sqf file for more info.
 5. Go into the newly created craftAnything.sqf file and edit the "CONFIG SECTION" to your liking.
 Read the comments in the file for more info.